COSI-Lab/Mirror/README.md

 # Directory to store the rsync log files, if empty then we don't keep logs.
 It will be created if it doesn't exist.
 RSYNC_LOGS=

-# "true" if we should cache the result of executing templates
-WEB_SERVER_CACHE=false

 # Secret pull token
 PULL_TOKEN=token